I’ve suffered with depression pretty much my entire life, the severity waxing and waning as the days go by.

-I realize that yes, it’s frustrating, and yes, it isn’t fair, but health and sanity are far more important than anything else that may have been planned that day.
+I realize that yes, it’s frustrating.
+Yes, it isn’t fair.
+Health and sanity are far more important than anything else that may have been planned that day.

 Regardless of what helps you feel better, the most important thing to remember is this:

 Having a mental health issue does not mean you are a failure.
 Prioritizing your mental health does not make you a bad person.

 Don’t be afraid to feel sad and don’t stop yourself from doing what you need to do for YOU.

 I know this is a little out of the ordinary from what I normally post.
 I hope it helps someone who struggles with depression, too.